Score Optional Sections

 Compliance 1 pt 0 pts N/A

-A reevaluation and offer of FAPE occurred within 36 months of the previous offer of FAPE tied to a reevaluation
+A reevaluation and offer of FAPE occurred within 36 months of the previous offer of FAPE tied to a reevaluation.

 Comments